-Our Red Iron joint venture with TCFIF provides inventory financing to distributors and dealers of our products in the U.S. and to select distributors of our products in Canada to enable our distributors and dealers to carry representative inventories of our products.
+Our Red Iron joint venture with TCFIF provides inventory financing to certain distributors and dealers of our products in the U.S. that enables them to carry representative inventories of our products.
 Some independent international dealers continue to finance their products with a third party finance company.
-This third party financing company purchased \$20.3 million of receivables from us during the first nine months of fiscal 2016.
-As of July 29, 2016, \$12.5 million of receivables financed by a third party financing company, excluding Red Iron, were outstanding.
+This third party financing company purchased \$15.7 million of receivables from us during the first six months of fiscal 2017.
+As of May 5, 2017, \$14.5 million of receivables financed by a third party financing company, excluding Red Iron, were outstanding.
 See our most recently filed Annual Report on Form 10-K for further details regarding our customer financing arrangements and contractual obligations.